croquet/croquet-for-unity-package/readme.md

 #### Croquet for Unity

-Now that all dependencies are in place, add the `croquet-multiplayer` package using this git URL:
+Now that all dependencies are in place, add the `Croquet Multiplayer` package using this git URL:
 ```
 https://github.com/croquet/croquet-for-unity-package.git
 ```